Calories, not protein, matter most for fat gain

 Then, for eight weeks, they piled on about 1,000 extra calories to those daily diets.
 One-third of the participants were fed a standard diet with 15 percent of their calories coming from protein, while the others ate low- or high-protein diets with either five or 25 percent of calories from protein.

-The diets led to weight gains for all participants, but not equally.
+Those diets made everyone gain weight, but not equally.
 The low-protein diet group put on about seven pounds per person, compared to 13 or 14 pounds in the normal- and high-protein groups.

 But people in the low-protein group stored more than 90 percent of their extra calories as fat and lost body protein (muscle mass), while other participants gained both fat and healthier lean muscle, researchers reported in the Journal of the American Medical Association.
 So the groups all gained a similar amount of total excess fat.